FatimaAlmaazmi/introIM/finalProject/journal.md

 Okay, I had a lot of stuff done and I feel very happy about it even though I stayed up till 5AM for it to work.

 I worked on the different stages in the game and I am slightly proud with how they turned out.
 Also, the issue with the dog moving is fixed now!
-I'm not sure how but it work!
+I'm not sure how but it works!

 As of now, I have everything ready.
 I just need to put in the if(); statements that will make the game work, and hopefully everything will run smoothly.
 I'm slightly concerned about the arduino part of the whole game.
 I really hope it works.